modal-labs/cadre/README.md

   [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
 For performance, secrets are cached by the server for up to a minute.

-All fields resolution in templates is recursive.
+All resolution of fields within templates is recursive.